-The consolidated financial statements of the Company and its consolidated subsidiaries (the "Group") are prepared from the current year ended December 31, 2017 in accordance with International Financial Reporting Standards ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting.
+The consolidated financial statements of the Company and its consolidated subsidiaries (the "Group") are prepared in accordance with International Financial Reporting Standards ("IFRS"), pursuant to Article 120, Paragraph 1 of the Rules of Corporate Accounting.
 Certain disclosure items required by IFRS are omitted pursuant to the latter part of that paragraph.
-The date of transition to IFRS is January 1, 2016.